- Home

 An access permit is required for construction of a new access or changes to an existing access.
 Where an access does not exist, an access permit is required prior to the issuance of a building permit.

 An earthmoving permit is required for any work that involves the disturbance of more than 50 cubic yards of soil or more than 200 square feet of vegetation.
-Earthmoving permits are typically necessary for trenching, trails, utilities grading, berms, ties, ponds, etc.
+Earthmoving permits are typically necessary for trenching, trails, utility grading, berms, ties, ponds, etc.

 A floodplain permit is required for any work within the designated 100-year floodplain, including bank stabilization, bridges, dredging, installation of irrigation equipment and revegetation.